(Last Updated on October 30, 2023)

 In the rest of this post I’ll share three discipleship “tools” – communication, Biblical knowledge and apologetics – and a resource you can use for each to make sure your toolbox stays up to date.

 Disclaimer: I’m writing this post because I’ve personally found these resources to be really helpful and I think all Christian parents could benefit from them, too.
-I haven’t received any freebies or commissions for promoting these and the links in this post are not affiliate links.
+(There may be affiliate links in this post – click here to learn more.
+As an Amazon Associate I earn from qualifying purchases.)

 Discipleship Tools & Resources for Parents